Walt Disney Pictures: 1980s–2000s

 That same year, Nina Jacobson became executive vice-president of live-action production for Buena Vista Motion Pictures Group.
 Jacobson remained under this title until May 1999, when Vogel resigned from the company, and Jacobson was appointed by Roth to the role of president of production.
-During her tenure, Jacobson oversaw the production of films at Walt Disney Pictures, including Pirates of the Caribbean, The Chronicles of Narnia, Bridge to Terabithia, National Treasure, Remember the Titans, and The Princess Diaries, and was responsible for establishing a first-look deal with Jerry Bruckheimer Films.
+During her tenure, Jacobson oversaw the production of films at Walt Disney Pictures, including Pirates of the Caribbean,The Chronicles of Narnia, Bridge to Terabithia, National Treasure, Remember the Titans, and The Princess Diaries, and was responsible for establishing a first-look deal with Jerry Bruckheimer Films.
+Jacobson was also behind the studio's remakes of The Parent Trap and Freaky Friday.
 In 2006, Jacobson was fired by studio chairman Dick Cook, and replaced by Oren Aviv, the head of marketing.
 In July 2007, Disney CEO Bob Iger banned the depiction of smoking and tobacco products from Walt Disney Pictures films.